femtotrader/Planar.jl/docs/src/strategy.md

 ## Strategy interface
-Both `ping!` and `pong!` functions adhere to a convention for function signatures.
+Both `call!` and `call!` functions adhere to a convention for function signatures.
 The first argument is always either an instance of the _subject_ or its type, followed by the arguments of the function, with the last *non kw* argument being the _verb_ which describes the purpose of the function.
 KW arguments are optional and don't have any requirements.
 We can see below that `Type{S}` is the _subject, `config` is an argument, and `::LoadStrategy` is the _verb_.

-## List of strategy ping! functions
+## List of strategy call! functions

 ```@docs
-Engine.Strategies.ping!
+Engine.Strategies.call!
 ```

 ## Removing a strategy